-There will be in-class activities, including those that require a little bit of prior preparation.
+Some in-class activities will require a little bit of prior preparation.
 In these cases, students will be asked to submit a paper copy of this preparation.
 Activity participation will be scored on a check system, not graded.
-Most will receive a $\checkmark$ to acknowledge completed work, however a $\checkmark$ + or $\checkmark$ - may be given when a student has either done an exceptional job or is lacking in some effort.
+Most will receive a \checkmark to acknowledge completed work, however a \checkmark + or \checkmark - may be given when a student has either done an exceptional job or is lacking in some effort.